AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 The team concluded that gel first formed in the floc hopper and accumulated until it reached the top of the reactor because of the flow of dye throughout the reactor.
 The full spread of gel is shown in Figure 7 while Figure 8 shows the gel after the reactor was flushed with a high flow rate of water.
 Gel breaks up within the reactor when the upflow velocity is 8 mm/s.
 The gel within the floc weir is harder to break because it is controlled by a single speed pump.
 The team must further understand what parameters reduce the accumulation of PACl and flocs and promote formation of gel to prevent further gel formation in experiments.

 Further experimentation was conducted by replacing the fluoride stock with red dye to produce more visible flocs.
 The first experiment with the red dye showed that flocs formed but also aggregated into a gel at the entrance of the floc weir.
+This experiment was run with 20 mg/L PACl.
 The team hypothesized that the floc weir protruded into the sedimentation tube and created a surface for flocs to accumulate and form gel.
 A new sedimentation tube was fabricated to test this hypothesis.
 The red dye experiment was replicated to test whether gel would form in this new sedimentation tube with the same experimental conditions.
 Gel formed in this experiment, however, flocs entered the floc weir without aggregating at the entrance as they had in the previous reactor.
 The team hypothesized that gel formed when the flocs that were above the floc weir descended down the sedimentation tube and collided with other flocs, which created a super saturated solution necessary for a gel.

+The team continued to run tests at low concentration of PACl, or a maximum of 20 mg/L, and high concentrations of red dye given the dilute stock solution of red dye.
+However, each experiment gelled, and thus, produced no useful data for further validating a Langmuir adsorption model.

 ## Conclusion